top of page

 How should I teach my child to read them?

-We often we try to get children to memorise them and read them by sight.
-We can play games to help children become familiar with the words but before we play them we should introduce the word by looking at the sounds they know and identifying the tricky part.
-This means there is only a small part of the word that needs to be memorised.
+If we introduce the word by looking at the sounds your child knows and identify the tricky part, it means there is only a small part of the word that needs to be memorised.

 1. Say the word to your child and get them to repeat it.